Rhym/recipes/README.md

 7. Add the Worcestershire sauce, soy sauce, Thyme, and bay leaves.
 8. Bring to the boil.
 9. Add to the casserole dish, and cook for 20 minutes.
+10. Remove from the oven.
-10. Remove from the oven, and cover the top of the casserole with a layer of tater tots.
+11. Remove the bay leaves, and mix in the cream.
+12. Cover the top of the casserole with a layer of tater tots.
-11. Place back in the oven for another 20 minutes, or until the tater tots are golden brown.
+11. Place back in the oven for another 30-40 minutes, or until the tater tots are golden brown.